FePhyFoFum/phyx/README.md

 Some of the sequence comparison operations use the very nice [edlib library](https://github.com/Martinsos/edlib#alignment-methods).
 These are reported in this publication: [Martin Šošić, Mile Šikić; Edlib: a C/C ++ library for fast, exact sequence alignment using edit distance.
 Bioinformatics 2017 btw753. doi: 10.1093/bioinformatics/btw753](https://academic.oup.com/bioinformatics/article/33/9/1394/2964763/Edlib-a-C-C-library-for-fast-exact-sequence).

+## Update 24 May 2018
+If you have been using phyx and things are not working after a recent pull, this is because of a change in configuration.
+Please do the following to remedy the situation:

+    make distclean
+    autoreconf -fi
+    ./configure
+    make
+    sudo make install

 # Installation instructions
 phyx requires a few dependencies.
 Since installation of these dependencies differs on [Linux](#linux-install) vs. [Mac OSX](#mac-install), we've separated the instructions below.